-CPT℠ has developed many standard protocols in hair care clinical studies and testing, including studies evaluating attributes, comparing products, and evaluating tolerance and irritation, to name a few.
+CPT℠ has developed many standard protocols in hair care clinical studies and testing, including studies evaluating wet and dry attributes, comparing products, and evaluating tolerance and irritation, to name a few.
 If your testing needs are unique, we can develop a customized study.
 Recent special studies in hair care have compared hair styling appliances, evaluated a three-step hair care regimen, and studied the effects of a product on curly hair, for just a few examples.

 Whether you need specialized testing or expect to choose a standard protocol, here are some important considerations for each step of the hair care clinical studies process:

 Planning is the foundation of success for hair care clinical studies.
 This is the time to clarify the study objective, anticipate the need for pre-clinical testing, develop the study protocol, determine appropriate data collection and analysis and statistical techniques for your study, and commit to a study timeline that will support your expected product launch dates.
 CPT℠ is well prepared to assist you in every aspect of planning your hair care study.

 Note that pre-clinical testing will lengthen your clinical testing timeline overall, as all of the pre-clinical tests are undertaken by a similar step-by-step process and data must be analyzed in order to determine whether a product is safe for panelists.
 IRB review, if it is required, must also take place after the pre-clinical testing is completed and before any human trial can begin.